Graduate Programs, 233 Rovetta Building

 Business School Overview

-The College of Business at Florida State University offers graduate programs in these departments and concentrations: accounting, entrepreneurship, finance, general management, human resources management, insurance, marketing, management information systems, organizational behavior, portfolio management, real estate, supply chain management/logistics, quantitative analysis/statistics and operations research, tax, and technology.
-Its tuition is full-time: $750 per credit (in-state); full-time: $750 per credit (out-of-state); part-time: $750 per credit (in-state); and part-time: $750 per credit (out-of-state).
+The College of Business at Florida State University offers these departments and concentrations: accounting, entrepreneurship, finance, general management, human resources management, insurance, marketing, management information systems, organizational behavior, portfolio management, real estate, supply chain management/logistics, quantitative analysis/statistics and operations research, tax, and technology.
+Its tuition is full-time: $480 per credit (in-state); full-time: $1,110 per credit (out-of-state); part-time: $480 per credit (in-state); and part-time: $1,110 per credit (out-of-state).
+At graduation, 18.8 percent of graduates of the full-time program are employed.

 At Florida State University, students at the College of Business study in Tallahassee, the state capital.
 The College of Business is one of the largest business schools in the country, and, founded in 1950, one the youngest.